2024 Rochdale by-election: Candidates and campaign

 Azhar Ali, who had been a candidate for the Westminster seat of Pendle in 2015 and 2019, was selected as the Labour Party candidate on 27 January 2024.
-He is a Lancashire county councillor and was, at the time of his selection, the leader of the Labour group on the council.
+He was a Lancashire county councillor and was, at the time of his selection, the leader of the Labour group on the council.
 He was selected from a shortlist of three, including Westminster lobby journalist Paul Waugh, and Nazia Rehman, a member of Wigan Metropolitan Borough Council and cabinet member.
 During the campaign, the Daily Mail obtained a recording of a meeting at which Ali suggested that Israel had allowed the October 7 attacks to go ahead, in order to "green light" an invasion of Gaza.
 Upon the publication of the recording, Ali retracted his comments and apologised.
 Following information about other comments made by Ali, Labour withdrew its support on 12 February, and the party announced it would no longer devote resources to his campaign.
 Prior to the withdrawal, Ali had received abuse for Labour's position on Israel, despite his own support for Palestine.

 Simon Danczuk was selected as the candidate for Reform UK.
 Danczuk was the Labour MP for Rochdale from 2010 until 2015, when he was suspended from the party after it emerged he had exchanged explicit messages with a 17-year-old girl.
 He then sat as an independent until the 2017 election, when he ran for re-election as an independent, but finished in fifth place with 1.8 per cent, losing his deposit.
 Despite the right-wing orientation of Reform UK, Danczuk campaigned as an "old Labour" candidate with a focus on local issues, rather than what he describes as the "woke" politics of the Labour Party, or the Israel-Palestine conflict.
 According to Reform UK leader Richard Tice, Danczuk and Reform were the subject of violent threats during the campaign, including a threat to firebomb businesses whose owners campaigned for Reform.
 One man was arrested for malicious communication for threatening Danczuk.

 Iain Donaldson was selected as the Liberal Democrat candidate; he was also the party's candidate for the nearby constituency of Blackley and Middleton South at the 2024 general election.
 He stated that his intention would be to hold the government to account over the NHS, cost of living crisis, and tolerance of water pollution.
 He received the endorsement of Paul Rowen, the constituency's most recent Liberal Democrat MP.
 Donaldson was a councillor in Manchester for 19 years, and worked as an administrator at the University of Manchester.

-Conservative Party candidate Paul Ellison owns a local landscaping firm.
+The Conservative Party candidate was Paul Ellison, the owner of a local landscaping firm.
 He was named "Man of Rochdale" in 2019 for his involvement with the Royal Horticultural Society's In Bloom campaign.
 His focus was on improving the town centre, reducing antisocial behaviours, and protecting greenery in Rochdale.
 He expressed concern over Rochdale's negative image.